open-contracting-archive/kingfisher-vagrant/README.md

 Example of creating an ocdsdata table and data:
 ```
 sudo -u postgres createuser ocdsdata --pwprompt
 sudo -u postgres createdb ocdsdata -O ocdsdata --encoding UTF8 --template template0 --lc-collate en_US.UTF-8 --lc-ctype en_US.UTF-8
 export DB_URI='postgres://ocdsdata:PASSWORD YOU CHOSE@localhost/ocdsdata'
 python ocdsdata-cli upgrade-database
 ```

 ## Running

-Run `ocdsdata-cli run` with the argument of one of the publishers you want to fetch.
+Run `ocdsdata-cli run ` followed by the name of one or more of the publishers you want to fetch.
+You can also use the `--all` flag instead to run all.

 ## Configuration